 “Research shows the need for individuals to continue an exercise program to maintain the benefits received during therapy and to achieve further progress.
 Few factors contribute as much to successful aging as having a physically active lifestyle.” www.gordon.edu/balance

-We focus on customized exercise goals to improve balance and stability, agility, cognitive awareness, and strength training by ability levels.
+We focus on creating exercise goals that improve balance and stability, endurance and agility, cognitive awareness, and strength training by ability levels.

 Participants “compete” against their Parkinson’s symptoms similarly to an athlete in training.
 They challenge themselves and one another to consistently increase their coordination and mobility goals through:

 - hand weights